rogueturnip/5eImport/README.md

 # 5eImport

 This tool is designed to import the great JSON files from the 5e.tools data into a MongoDB collection.
-It combines all the files that would be related to the data being imported so items can be stored as a single collection.
+It combines all the files that would be related to the data being imported so items can be stored as a single document.
+It also creates a unique id based on the name-source-page of the item.

 Specific sources can be selected in the import using the arrays in supportedSources.js

+The original JSON has not been modified to allow for easy updates into the database and to allow more generic parsing and rendering to be possible.

 Currently support